Dem Rep. McGovern says impeachment intended to stop 'crime in progress,' prevent 'rigging' of 2020 vote

 TRUMP TELLS PELOSI IN BLISTERING LETTER THAT DEMS ARE 'DECLARING OPEN WAR ON AMERICAN DEMOCRACY'

-"My friends [Republicans] characterize this as trying to overturn the last election," the lawmaker continued.
+"My friends [Republicans] characterize this as trying to overturn the last election," the Massachusetts lawmaker continued.
 "I look at this as a crime in progress."

 McGovern claimed Trump's activity surrounding Ukraine is unprecedented in American history and urged the panel to understand impeachment proponents are trying to prevent the president from rigging the next election.